FoxxMD/context-mod/docs/subreddit/activitiesWindow.md

 #### Example

-Let's follow an example scenario where you want any Activities a user has in /r/mealtimevideos from their last 200 activities -- contrast this wording to the [`pre` example](#pre-example)
+Let's follow an example scenario where you want to get the last 200 activities from a User's history **and then** return any of those 200 that were made in /r/mealtimevideos -- contrast this wording to the [`pre` example](#pre-example)

 ```yaml
 window: